 Displacement, rotation, or migration of a breast implant may occur from its initial placement and can be accompanied by discomfort and/or distortion in breast shape (visible rippling of the skin).
+Unusual techniques of implant placement may increase the risk of displacement or migration.
 Additional surgery may be necessary to attempt to correct this problem.
 It may not be possible to resolve this problem once it has occurred.